-- External radiation therapy—Radiation is directed at the liver from a source outside the body.
+- External—Radiation is directed at the liver from a source outside the body.

-—drugs enter the bloodstream and travel through the body to kill mostly cancer cells and some healthy cells; may be given by pill, injection, and via a catheter directly into the liver
+Chemotherapy—Drugs enter the bloodstream and travel through the body to kill mostly cancer cells and some healthy cells; may be given by pill, injection, and via a catheter directly into the liver.

-- If you use needles to inject medication or drugs, always use a clean needle.
+- Always use a clean needle if you use needles to inject medication or drugs.
 Do not share needles with anyone.

-- Use condoms when having sexual intercourse if you or your partner is not in a monogamous relationship or if you don't know if your partner has hepatitis.
+- Always use condoms when having sexual intercourse if you or your partner is not in a monogamous relationship, or if you don't know if your partner has hepatitis.

 - Have children vaccinated against hepatitis B.